yuanqing/malarkey/README.md

 ### m.call(fn)

-Call the given *asynchronous* `fn`, passing it `elem` as the first argument.
+Call the given `fn`, passing it `elem` as the first argument.

-- `fn` &mdash; We must invoke `this` within this function to signal that it has finished execution.
+- `fn` &mdash; Can be asynchronous.
+We must invoke `this` within this function to signal that it has finished execution.

 ### m.triggerPause([fn])

 Pauses the sequence.
-Calls the given *synchronous* `fn` when the sequence has been paused, passing it `elem` as the first argument.
+Calls the given `fn` when the sequence has been paused, passing it `elem` as the first argument.

 ### m.triggerResume()